-Setup Multiple Edit Profile Forms
+Set up Multiple Edit Profile Forms

-If you use the Multiple Registration Forms module to add multiple custom WordPress registration forms to your site’s front-end, you might also consider giving each user type the option to access and edit their profile information.
+If you use the Multiple Registration Forms add-on to add multiple custom WordPress registration forms to your site’s front-end, you might also consider giving each user type the option to access and edit their profile information.

 For this, you will need to set up multiple edit profile forms.
 The easiest way to do this is by using the Multiple Edit Profile module.